Gatil1616/Coffee--Shop-Sales-Analytics/README.md

 **Coffee Shop Sales Dashboard** is an end-to-end Power BI analytics project built on real transactional data from a multi-location coffee shop business.
 It goes beyond "pretty charts" — it's designed to answer the questions a business stakeholder actually asks: *Where are we growing?
 Where are we losing ground?
 Which products and locations drive revenue?
 When are we busiest?*

-This project was built to demonstrate practical, job-ready **Data Analyst** skills: data modeling, DAX measure design, interactive UX (slicers, tooltips, drill-through), and dashboard storytelling — not just default visuals dropped on a canvas.
+This project was built to demonstrate practical, **Data Analyst** skills: data modeling, DAX measure design, interactive UX (slicers, tooltips, drill-through), and dashboard storytelling — not just default visuals dropped on a canvas.

 ---